It’s not difficult to set up your new theme. Follow this simple guide and you’ll have it knocked out in a snap.

 Step 3 – Add Some Content to Your Sidebar and Footer Widgets

 Click the Appearance tab, then Widgets, and place some content in your sidebar and footer (if you’d like to use footer widgets).
-This is also the page where you can add the “Side Tabs” widget which will display Search Bar, Recent Posts, and Archives (as seen on the right sidebar on this site).
+This is also the page where you can add the “Side Tabs” widget which will display Popular Posts, Recent Posts, Recent Categories and Archives (as seen on the right sidebar on this site).
+You can also place your Subscribe Box in either your wide sidebar or footer via the Subscribe Box widget (as seen on the right sidebar on this site).

 Step 4 – Be Sure to Change Your Permalink Settings